-Net sales of \$527 million in the second quarter of 1998 decreased approximately 11 percent compared to the second quarter of 1997 due to a 27 percent decrease in combined Communications Group, Memory Group and Vantis sales offset by a 26 percent increase in CPG net sales.
+Net sales of \$686 million in the third quarter of 1998 increased approximately 15 percent compared to the third quarter of 1997 as CPG net sales more than doubled.
+This increase was partially offset by a 27 percent decrease in combined Communications Group, Memory Group and Vantis net sales.

-The increase in CPG net sales in the second quarter of 1998 as compared to the second quarter of 1997 was due to the increase in unit shipments of microprocessors at higher average selling prices.
+The increase in CPG net sales in the third quarter of 1998 as compared to the third quarter of 1997 was due to a substantial increase in unit shipments of microprocessors, as unit shipments nearly tripled.
+Much of the increase in unit volume was due to unit shipment growth in the sub-\$1,500 personal computer (PC) market, where average selling prices of microprocessors are significantly lower.
 CPG sales growth is dependent on increased unit shipments at higher speed grades, as to which no assurance can be given.

-Memory Group net sales decreased 27 percent primarily due to a significant decline in prices of both Flash and EPROM memory devices offset by increases in Flash unit volume.
+Memory Group net sales decreased 27 percent compared to the same period in the previous year primarily due to a significant decline in prices of both Flash and EPROM memory devices offset in part by increases in Flash unit volume.
 The Company expects future EPROM sales to be flat or down due to a general shift to Flash memory devices.
-Oversupply in the market combined with the increase in competition has caused downward pressure on the average selling price of Flash memory devices.
+Oversupply in the Flash market combined with the increase in competition has caused downward pressure on the average selling price of Flash memory devices.
 The Company expects continued price pressure from intense competition in Flash memory devices.

-Communications Group net sales decreased 33 percent compared to the same quarter in the previous year primarily due to a significant decrease in unit volume in all products.
-The Company's offerings of network products, which comprise approximately half of the decline in Communications Group net sales, have not kept pace with the market shift towards higher performance products.
-Sales of network products are likely to continue to decline until the Company introduces new competitive products in volume, which the Company anticipates will occur no earlier than the fourth quarter of 1998.
-In addition, these Communications Group products were particularly impacted by the general economic downturn in Asia in the first half of the year.
-The Company expects the other Communications Group products to have flat to lower sales in the third quarter of 1998.
+Communications Group net sales decreased 29 percent compared to the same quarter in the previous year primarily due to a significant decrease in unit volume in nearly all products.
+The Company's sales of telecommunication products, which represent approximately half of the decline in Communications Group net sales, were particularly impacted by the general economic downturn in Asia.
+The Company's offerings of network products, which comprise approximately one-third of the decline in Communications Group net sales, have not kept pace with the market shift towards higher performance products.
+The Company expects the Communications Group products to have essentially flat sales in the fourth quarter of 1998.